Bajadasaurus: Function of neural spines

 Elongated and deeply bifurcated neural spines were common in dicraeosaurids.
 In Dicraeosaurus and Brachytrachelopan, they were inclined toward the front but remained much shorter than in Bajadasaurus.
 Only the spines of Amargasaurus were similarly elongated.
 The spines of Amargasaurus led to much speculation about their possible life appearance and function.
 As hypothesised by separate authors, they could have supported a sail or horny sheaths, and could have been used for display, defense, or thermoregulation.
 Daniela Schwarz and colleagues, in 2007, found that the double-row formed by the bifurcated neural spines along the spine of dicraeosaurids would have enclosed an air sac, the so-called supravertebral diverticulum, that would have been connected to the lungs as part of the respiratory system.
 In Dicraeosaurus, this air sac would have occupied the entire space between the left and right parts of the spines, while it would have been restricted to the lower third of the spines in Amargasaurus.
 The upper two thirds would likely have been covered by a horny sheath, as is indicated by longitudinal striations on their surface.

 Gallina and colleagues, in 2019, considered this the most reasonable interpretation that may likewise be applied to Bajadasaurus.
 These researchers further argued that horn is more resistant to impact-related fractures than bone, and that a horny sheath would therefore have protected the delicate spines from damage.
 Fracturing of the spines might have been a critical threat, as the bases of the spines roofed the spinal cord.
 The protection of the sheath would have been further enhanced if it would have extended past its bony core.
 Schwarz and colleagues reconstructed Amargasaurus with horny sheaths that did not reach far beyond their bony core, as is the case for most modern reptiles.
-In some modern even-toed ungulates, the horny sheath can be double the length of the horn core, and the exquisitely preserved ankylosaur Borealopelta was found with horny sheaths that extended the length of its spines by 25%, demonstrating that substantial horny extensions may occur in dinosaurs as well.
+In some modern even-toed ungulates, the horny sheath can be double the length of the horn core, and the exquisitely preserved ankylosaur Borealopelta was found with horny sheaths that extended the length of its spines by 25%, demonstrating that substantial horny extensions may occur in other dinosaurs as well.
 Gallina and colleagues speculated that the spines of Amargasaurus and Bajadasaurus might have been more than 50% longer than indicated by their bony core.
 Their bending would have further increased their resistance, as is the case in modern bighorn sheep.